masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-3.md

 * Describe Vault's `unseal` command.
 ---
 name: lab-vault-basics-challenge-4
-# 👩‍💻 Lab Challenge 3.1: Run a Vault "Prod" Server
+# 窶昨汳サ Lab Challenge 3.1: Run a Vault "Prod" Server
 * In this lab, you'll run your first Vault server in "Prod" mode.
 * You'll learn how to initialize and unseal a Vault server.
 * Instructions: